 Welcome to Hamilton Street Gallery, located in downtown Bound Brook, New Jersey, is an exhibition space for contemporary visual art.
 We welcome both emerging and established artists residing in Pennsylvania, New York, and New Jersey.
 All media is considered and we encourage work that is new and experimental.
 There will be 6 or 7 annual group exhibits, some of which will be juried and curated by our gallery staff, and others by guest curators.
 Shows will run between 6 and 8 weeks.
 They will be thematic and versatile in nature, ranging from whimsical to the audacious, providing artists with the means to articulate their ideas about the world.
 Also, we hope to stimulate the creative pulse of the community by conveying an atmosphere in which to experience a focused, personal and enriching engagement with art.

-CALL FOR MURAL ARTISTS
+INFORMATION FOR MURAL ARTISTS

 Some samples of Grades K-12 inspirational ideas for murals – Download all of the pictures in a PDF on the prospectus